 Waste to Fuels (W2F)

-CSANR has long recognized that our organic waste streams [including food scraps, manures, processing water, straw, and fats, oils and grease (FOG)] provide biomass available for conversion to renewable energy, transportation fuels, and bio-products.
-While not providing sufficient mass and outputs to meet stated national renewable fuel goals, there is nonetheless substantial wasted biomass within our urban and rural areas.
-The use of such material is a win/win in that it can simultaneously produce valuable renewable products while also reducing existing environmental threats that result from present landfilling, improper field disposal, burning/incineration, etc.
+CSANR has long recognized that organic waste streams from urban, rural, and agricultural areas including food scraps, manures, processing water, straw, and fats, oils and grease (FOG) contain valuable food, energy and nutrients that could be converted to renewable energy, transportation fuels, and bio-products.
+The use of such material is a win-win solution that could simultaneously produce valuable renewable products while reducing the environmental threats that result from present landfilling, improper field disposal, burning/incineration, etc.

 We are also working to maximize synergies and interconnections between technologies, through biorefinery systems approaches.
 These systems utilize a suite of interchangeable treatment technologies to achieve impact and viability greater than individual parts.
-This approach is summarized in our video, “Anaerobic Digestion: Beyond Waste Management” (a dairy farm-based system) and illustrated biorefinery concept documents for a municipal organics solids processing system and dairy, above.
+This approach is summarized in our video, “Anaerobic Digestion: Beyond Waste Management” (a dairy farm-based system) featured in the sidebar and illustrated biorefinery concept documents for a municipal organics solids processing system and dairy.

-Each of these technologies as well as their interconnections, eco-system benefits, and co-product markets are being actively researched and demonstrated through CSANR support.
+Each of these technologies as well as their interconnections, eco-system benefits, and co-product markets are being actively researched and demonstrated with CSANR support.
 More information is available on our Projects page.

-Many publications, presentations, videos, webinars and posters have be produced by this program.
+Many publications, presentations, videos, webinars and posters have been produced by this program.
 To browse by topic, please view the Waste Management, Nutrient Recovery and Energy pages.
-All Waste 2 Fuels Program publications are available HERE.
+All Waste 2 Fuels Program publications are available in our publications database.